 ‘Women complained that men suddenly ordered them around at work; a totally new experience for them.
 No matter how much the gender-defined work of women might seem subordinated to that of men, the notion that men could direct women in the work itself had so far been unimaginable.
 Women resented the loss of domain.
 Women also complained that, while men had time after working at the rhythm of the plow to relax at the inn, they had to hurry back and forth between the hoe and the kitchen.
 Envy of a new kind, envy for the other gender’s schedule and rhythm, thus appeared; an envy destined to remain as a central characteristic of modern life, an envy fully ‘justified’ under the assumptions of unisex work but unthinkable under the shield of gender.’

-This isn’t to say, of course, that we must return to putting wifey in her place, any more than we must return to the state-protected ‘job for life with pensions and benefits’ fantasy-land that the more subservient of the modern precariat dream of.
-As with so many conspicuous either-or conflicts, there is a third way, which, unfortunately, the subjugated woman, like the subjugated poor and the subjugated blackfella, failed to perceive.
+This isn’t to say, of course, that we must put wifey in her place, any more than we must return to the state-protected ‘job for life with pensions and benefits’ fantasy-land that the more subservient of the modern precariat dream of.
+As with so many conspicuous either-or conflicts, there is a third way, which, unfortunately, the subjugated woman, like the subjugated poor and the subjugated blackfella, fail to perceive.

-Some women who call themselves feminists simply want to look after abused women, others are interested in uncovering the neglected history of women, others just vaguely ‘support women’ and one or two wish to annihilate men from the face of the earth.
+Some women who call themselves feminists simply want to look after abused women or protect women from potential male violence, others are interested in uncovering the neglected history of women, some (so called ‘equity feminists’) are keen, quite reasonably, to ensure that women have the same access to ordinary resources as men or are supported during pregnancy, or to help women free themselves from their often pathetic dependency on men, others just vaguely ‘support women’ and one or two wish to annihilate men from the face of the earth.
 Like most words, feminism has a great many meanings, some of them barely articulated, some indeed — referring to the ineffable nature of femininity — nearly impossible to express.
-There are feminists who would even agree with the analysis above, passionately even; but the feminist movement did not begin with this understanding of domain, a demand for the truth of femininity to be honoured or with a radical critique of hyper-male insanity.
-It began with a reasonable but ultimately misguided demand for fair representation in insane male-made institutions (such as marriage).
-This was followed, in the 50s, 60s and 70s, by an extensive protest that ‘male language’ (meaning the male variety of language that women were now forced to use), male modes of awareness and ‘male assumptions’ were sexist and loaded with repressive beliefs and feelings about women.
-Recently, the feminist project has reached its rational end-point; an extended campaign for the complete eradication of gender.
+There are feminists who would even agree with the analysis above, passionately even; but the feminist movement did not begin with an understanding of domain, a demand for the truth of femininity to be honoured, much of an understanding of the role class plays in the subordination of women, a radical critique of hyper-male insanity or the social and psychological cause and side-effects of ‘women’s liberation’ — namely 50% of the hitherto untaxable workforce entering, with much capitalist delight and encouragement, the workforce.

 ‘Serial or sex murder, like fetishism, is a perversion of male intelligence.
 It is a criminal abstraction, masculine in its deranged egoism and orderliness.
 It is the asocial equivalent of philosophy, mathematics and music.
 There is no female Mozart because there is no female Jack the Ripper.’